-Asia offers an exotic mix of cultures, religions, history and cuisine and every year thousands of travelers head overseas to experience the Asian way of life.
-But while Asia can be fascinating, it can also be unpredictable and you should take some precautions before heading overseas.
+Asia offers an exotic mix of cultures, religions, history and cuisine.
+Every year thousands of travellers head overseas to experience the Asian way of life.
+While Asia can be fascinating, it can also be unpredictable and you should take some precautions before heading overseas.

 Do I need travel insurance for Asia?

 - Cancellation fees and lost deposits

 What exactly does travel insurance cover me for?